But as for you, you meant evil against me; but God meant it for good, in order to bring it about as it is this day, to save many people alive.

 God is working all things for my good.

-Though others may seek to harm me, God will use it for His glory.
+Though others may harm me, God will use it for His glory.

 I will not hold bitterness or unforgiveness to those who hurt me.